gsachs/vrit/README.md

 *वृत् — from the Sanskrit root meaning "to turn, to revolve."
 Related to vṛtti (change/activity) and etymologically connected to the Latin vertere, the root of "version."*

-A learning-oriented reimplementation of Git's core in Rust.
+A learning-oriented reimplementation of Git's core in Rust (~3,800 lines, 25 tests).
 Built to deeply understand how a content-addressable filesystem and DAG-based version control system works by building one from scratch.

 Git-compatibility is a non-goal, though the object format (blob, tree, commit, tag) matches Git's — `vrit hash-object` produces identical SHAs to `git hash-object`.